cncf/tag-security/governance/process.md

 1. **Discuss the work at a meeting.** If an objection to a PR is made either in a comment of the PR or during a meeting, the person making the objection and the person making the proposal will be given time to present their view at the next meeting.
-If there are not objections, or if all concerns have been addressed, and the Pull Request has been stable for 24 hours, a Chair will add it to the agenda for an upcoming meeting.
+If there are no objections, or if all concerns have been addressed, and the Pull Request has been stable for 24 hours, a Chair will add it to the agenda for an upcoming meeting.
 Ideally, members who contributed to the project will attend that meeting to present their work or